electricui/electricui-embedded/README.md

 In the current implementation, "hb" behaves as a uint8 internal variable.

 The UI can set/query it, but there is no microcontroller side logic at this point.

+## Dealing with "large" data structures and arrays

+When people want to move lots of information with eUI the protocol needs to be able to handle multi-message payloads.

+This is performed by essentially allowing direct memory manipulation of that variable, and the innate understanding of types, payload lengths and how memory is read and written to.

+For a given packet, if the offset bit is high, a 16-bit (future expansion plan for 32-bit option) offset address takes the first bytes of the payload.

+This address indicates what part of the variable's memory the payload data is intended to consume.
+By using this offset address and the pointer to the variable as stored in the eUI object, randomised chunks of the larger data structure can be streamed in or out with a mostly stateless approach.

+Initially, the variable will be streamed back-to-front, giving the UI the ability to allocate a sufficiently large buffer when processing the first message.
+When the offset address is 0x00, or equal to the variable's pointer, we are assuming (for now) that the transfer of the data has completed.

+The UI is able to track gaps in memory and confirm data if anything was missed or corrupted during transit.

+Using this approach, one is able to handle a minimum of 2^16 bytes for a given 'variable' pointer (structures or arrays etc).

 ___